browserless/browserless-elements/README.md

 # @browserless/elements

+> Note: This project is still in beta.
+Thing will break.

 A little small UI library that has browserless' visual identity throught its projects.
 This will be heavily used in some to-be-released projects.
 Stay tuned!

 ## How to use